s541910/ConnectCompany-GDP1/Proposal.md

 ## Epics / User Stories / Tasks:
 ### Backend
-#### A user will be:
+A **USER** will be:
-- Able to login into the application.
+- able to login into the application.
-- Able to register into the application
+- able to register into the application.
-- Able to subcribe the events in the companies.
+- able to subcribe the events in the companies.
-- Able to apply for a job.
+- able to apply for a job.
-- Able to view previous applications or events.
+- able to view previous applications or events.
-- Able to logout.
+- able to logout.

+A **ADMIN** will be:
+- able to login into the system.
+- able to view all the applications or job events.
+- able to view all the register.
+- able to remove companies form the system.
+- able to update details about the company in the system.

+A **COMMITTEE MEMBER** will be:
+- able to login into the system.
+- able to add an event or job.
+- able to view events or jobs which he/she posted.
+- able to see application request/user request.

 -	Create login Api